ropensci/dataspice/README.md

 # Convert it to EML
 eml_doc <- spice_to_eml(spice)
-#> Warning: variableMeasured not crosswalked to EML because we don't have enough
-#> information.
-Use `crosswalk_variables` to create the start of an EML attributes
+#> Warning: variableMeasured not crosswalked to EML because we don't have enough information.
+Use `crosswalk_variables` to create the start of an EML attributes table.
+See ?
-#> table.
-See ?crosswalk_variables for help.
+#> crosswalk_variables for help.
-#> You might want to run EML::eml_validate on the result at this point and fix what validations errors are produced.You will commonly need to set `packageId`, `system`, and provide `attributeList` elements for each `dataTable`.
+#> You might want to run EML::eml_validate on the result at this point and fix what validations errors are produced.
+You will commonly need to set `packageId`, `system`, and provide `attributeList` elements for each `dataTable`.
 ```

 You may receive warnings depending on which `dataspice` fields you